-Young children love to emulate Mom and Dad, and it's a thrill for them to be "in" on the grown-up world when appropriate.
+Young children love to emulate Mom and Dad, and it’s a thrill for them to be social in the grown-up world when appropriate.
 Mealtime is one of those arenas.
 By the time a child is 3 or 4 years old, he should be able to learn to be well behaved at the dinner table when the occasion calls for it, says child development expert Penelope Leach, Ph.D., in her book, Your Baby and Child: From Birth to Age Five (Knopf; revised edition 2010).

 “If your child is enthusiastic about eating it is because nobody has spoiled for him the natural relationship between feeling hungry and enjoying food,” says Leach.
 “If that’s the case, he will be ready, now, to start to fit in with the social aspects of mealtimes,” she adds.